RandomSeeds/rNMF/README.md

 Package Vignette: http://hal.case.edu/~yifan/rNMF.html

-To install, and load the package, do the following.
+To install and load the package, do the following.

 In R console, install dependent packages: